Calibrating LLM Confidence by Probing Perturbed Representation Stability: Datasets

 Each generated response was subsequently labeled as correct or incorrect.
-For multiple-choice questions, correctness was determined by a straightforward string match between the LLM's generated option letter and the ground truth option.
-For open-ended responses, assessing semantic equivalence requires a more nuanced approach. \citet{kapoor-etal-2024-calibration} conducted a comparative analysis of different grading techniques against human evaluations.
-Their study found that \texttt{GPT-4} assessments exhibited a low average absolute difference of 4.5\% in accuracy estimation compared to human annotators, while \texttt{GPT-3.5 Turbo} also demonstrated strong agreement, with an average difference of 8.7\%.
-Despite the superior performance of \texttt{GPT-4}, they ultimately employed \texttt{GPT-3.5 Turbo} for their labeling due to expediency.
-Leveraging their validation of advanced LLMs for this task, and given the availability of even more capable models since their study, we utilized the more recent \texttt{GPT-4o-mini} model via its API for assessing the correctness of open-ended LLM responses.
-This choice was made to ensure the highest quality semantic equivalence judgments.
+For multiple-choice questions, correctness was determined by a straightforward string match between the LLM’s generated option letter and the ground truth option.
+For open-ended responses, assessing semantic equivalence requires a more nuanced approach.
+To this end, and consistent with recent literature, we employed a powerful auxiliary LLM not as a knowledge oracle, but as a semantic equivalence assessor.
+The grader model's task was constrained: for each question, it was provided with the ground-truth answer available in the dataset and the LLM's generated response, and was prompted to determine if the two answers were semantically equivalent.
+The reliability of using a powerful LLM for this specific equivalence task has been validated by \citet{kapoor-etal-2024-calibration}, who conducted a comparative analysis against human evaluations.
+Their study found that \texttt{GPT-4} assessments exhibited a low average absolute difference of 4.5\% in accuracy estimation compared to human annotators.
+Building upon their findings, and given the availability of even more capable models since their study, we utilized the more recent \texttt{GPT-4o-mini} model to ensure the highest quality semantic equivalence judgments.
 The prompts used for this grading task are detailed in Table \ref{tab:grading_prompts}.

 The distribution of these correct and incorrect LLM responses across all datasets, for each base model used in our experiments, is detailed in Table \ref{tab:llm_performance}.